-Our ultimate goal is to achieve sufficiently accurate genetic prediction of resistance to most of the anti-tuberculosis drugs, so that whole genome sequencing replaces culture-based DST for TB.
+Our ultimate goal is to achieve sufficiently accurate genetic prediction of resistance to most anti-tuberculosis drugs, so that whole genome sequencing can replace culture-based DST for TB.
 This will enable rapid-turnaround near-to-patient assays to revolutionise MDR-TB identification and management.
 This project is funded by MRC Newton Fund, Wellcome Trust, and Bill & Melinda Gates Foundation.

 The Center for Infectious Disease Research and Policy (CIDRAP) has written a news story on the two CRyPTIC papers recently published in PLoS Biology.
 Click here to read more.

 These two papers, just published in PLoS Biology, are amongst the primary research outputs of the CRyPTIC project.
 The first, entitled "A data compendium associating the genomes of 12,289 Mycobacterium tuberculosis isolates with quantitative resistance